SimonFischer04/SimonFischer04/README.md

 # Simon Fischer's README

-Hi, I'm Simon, a Software Engineer from Austria.
+Hi, I'm Simon, a part time software engineer, part time student from Austria.
 I use a lot of my free time to develop personal (open-source) projects or contribute to other ones.
 Find them on [GitLab](https://gitlab.fischerserver.eu/SimonFischer04).
 More will follow hopefully soon.

 Current Projects: